-- 1/7 = blue - 4/2 = green - 3/1 = red How many possible colour composites are there from 15 ratios?
-(15x14x13) Other Image Arithmetic (tool: ARI) also: RTR (ratios) and Raster Calculator Band ratios are the result of 'division' / it is also possible to use the other arithmetic operators: b.
-Band (image) subtraction - Yields the difference between two bands; the result will include values that are + and - requires a 16 bit signed channel: useful for showing changes through time with two image dates.
+Other Image Arithmetic (tool: ARI) also: RTR (ratios) and Raster Calculator Band ratios are the result of 'division' / it is also possible to use the other arithmetic operators: b.
+Band (image) subtraction - Yields the difference between two bands; the result will include values that are + and - requiring a 16 bit signed channel: useful for showing changes through time with two image dates.
 More on this when we discuss change detection b.
-Band (image) multiplication Used with a mask, where one layer is 1 or 0 e.g. land or water your water bitmap in lab 2 LAND-WATER MASKS: BASIS FOR AUTOMATED PRE- AND THEMATIC PROCESSING OF REMOTE SENSING DATA Erik Borg, Bernd Fichtelmann or forested vs non-forested in the EOSD Canada mapping project
+Band (image) multiplication Used with a mask, where one layer is 1 or 0 e.g. land or water your water bitmap in lab 2 or forested vs non-forested in the EOSD Canada mapping project

 Figure 2: Land-water-mask of limited quality (a).
 The section shows details of the map around Stockholm (b).
 Quick-look product "Chlorophyll Concentration in the Baltic Sea" based on MOS data (c). https://publishup.uni-potsdam.de/opus4-ubp/frontdoor/deliver/index/docId/10345/file/pgp12 77-99.pdf Other Image Arithmetic c.
-Band (image) addition + Used to create an overall or average image channel, e.g. (TM1 + 2 + 3) / 3 (= PAN?) or (TM5 + TM7) / 2 An index uses addition and subtraction (see next lecture) e.g. Normalised Difference Vegetation Index NDVI = (NIR - R) / (NIR + R)
+Band (image) addition + Used to create an overall or average image channel, e.g. (TM1 + 2 + 3) / 3 (= PAN?) or (TM5 + TM7) / 2 An 'index' uses addition and subtraction (more next week) (Band X - Band Y) / (band X + Band Y) e.g. Normalised Difference Vegetation Index NDVI = (NIR - R) / (NIR + R)